George C. Christie

-George C. Christie (born March 3, 1934) is the James B. Duke Emeritus Professor of Law at Duke University School of Law in Durham, North Carolina, where he taught jurisprudence and tort law before retiring from teaching in 2013.
+George Custis Christie (March 3, 1934 – November 4, 2025) was an American legal academic and author.
+He was the James B. Duke Emeritus Professor of Law at Duke University School of Law in Durham, North Carolina, where he taught jurisprudence and tort law before retiring from teaching in 2013.

 Early life and education

-Christie was born in New York City in 1934.
+Christie was born in New York City on March 3, 1934.
 His father, himself a lawyer, emigrated from Greece to the United States in 1920.
 He was awarded his A.B. in 1955 and his J.D. in 1957, both from Columbia University.
 While at Columbia he was editor-in-chief of the Columbia Law Review.
 In 1962 he was granted a Diploma in International Law from Cambridge University.
 Later, in 1966 he received S.J.D. from Harvard University.

 Career

 Christie was admitted to the bar in New York in 1957 and in the District of Columbia in 1958.
-He spent two years in private practice in Washington D.C. and from 1960-1961 he was a Ford Fellow at Harvard Law School.
-From 1961-1962 he was a Fulbright Scholar at Cambridge University.
+He spent two years in private practice in Washington D.C. and from 1960 to 1961 he was a Ford Fellow at Harvard Law School.
+From 1961 to 1962 he was a Fulbright Scholar at Cambridge University.
 Following his time at Cambridge he became a member of the faculty at University of Minnesota Law School.
 In 1966 he left the University of Minnesota and returned to Washington D.C. where he served as the Assistant General Counsel for the Near East and South Asia of the Agency for International Development.

-He has been on the faculty of Duke University School of Law since 1967.
+He was on the faculty of Duke University School of Law from 1967.

-He received an Honorary Doctorate from the University of Athens in 2007.
+Christie received an Honorary Doctorate from the University of Athens in 2007.

-Christie influenced the Duke University academic governance through the so-called Christie Rule, recommended by a committee he was chairing in 1972.
+He influenced the Duke University academic governance through the so-called Christie Rule, recommended by a committee he was chairing in 1972.
 The rule aims to guarantee that the voice of the faculty be heard prior to the Board of Trustees reaching significant decisions.

+Death

+Christie died at his home in Durham, North Carolina, on November 4, 2025, at the age of 91.